 Teaching Materials and Sharing Culture

 These are suggestions only!
-(Please check with Danielle and your teaching supervisor first to see what we already have in our resource center.)
+(Please check with the FLTA Supervisor and your teaching supervisor first to see what we already have in our resource center.)

 • Examples of your currency to use in class